 Once your pet is registered, yearly renewal notices will be mailed out.
 A plastic registration tag will be supplied and can be attached easily to your pet's collar.
-If your animal loses the registration tag, a replacement tag can be supplied at no charge.
+If your animal loses the registration tag, a replacement tag can be supplied by contacting Council.

 You can register your new pet or register an existing pet (if you've just moved to the City of Ballarat) for the first time by visiting our Customer Service team in the The Phoenix, 25 Armstrong Street South, Ballarat.
-Alternatively, you can download Animal Registration Form submit it with payment in person to Customer Service, The Phoenix, 25 Armstrong Street South, Ballarat or by post to City of Ballarat, PO Box 655, Ballarat Vic 3353.
+Alternatively, you can download the Animal Registration Form below and ubmit it with payment in person to Customer Service, The Phoenix, 25 Armstrong Street South, Ballarat or by post to City of Ballarat, PO Box 655, Ballarat Vic 3353.

 Please note that, by law, we are unable to register any new animal without microchip details.